-The real estate market is always changing, and the inventory metric is a major indicator of how healthy the market in your area is.
+The real estate market is always changing.
+Inventory metric (also known as months of supply) is a major indicator of how healthy the market is in a suburb.
 The HtAG inventory levels measure the number of properties sold over the past 4 quarters divided by the current stock on market.

 This metric helps real estate agents to understand whether or not they can expect more buyers to show interest in their listings.
 It is also a great supply indicator for property investors looking to evaluate a real estate market before buying an investment property.

 Recently there has been a decrease in inventory levels in real estate around Australia.
-Real estate agents believe that this is due to backed up demand caused by extended covid lockdowns.
+Real estate agents believe that this is due to backed up demand caused by extended lockdowns.
 Returning expats are also creating additional demand not seen in previous years, which is exhausting the inventory levels much quicker than before.

 Real estate agents frequently keep an eye out on the inventory metric in order to see if there’s been a recent increase or decrease.
 This allows them to predict demand for new listings.
 So how exactly do we measure the inventory levels?

 The lower the inventory, the tighter the supply is in the relevant property market.
-The rule of thumb is that markets with 1 quarter or less of inventory levels are good selections for property investors.
+The rule of thumb is that markets with 1 quarter (3 months) or less of inventory levels present good ROI opportunities for property investors.
 The capital growth metric of these suburbs is typically trending upwards.